rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 The Bachet ranking rule, a new ranking-by-scoring method ........................................................

-We provide in the :py:mod:`linearOrders` module a :py:class:`~linearOrders.BachetRanking` class implementing the previously introduced Bachet numbers based ranking rule.
+We provide in the :py:mod:`linearOrders` module a new :py:class:`~linearOrders.BachetRanking` class implementing the previously introduced Bachet sbit numbers based ranking rule.

 Mind that the integer value range of these Bachet numbers may get quickly huge with the order of the given outranking digraph, i.e the actual length of the given row and column chracteristic vectors.
 We provide an *orderLimit* parameter, set by default to 50, allowing to tackle the case given integer values in the huge integer range +-358948993845926294385124.
 When there is need to tackle digraphs of even larger order, this *orderLimit* parameter may be adjusted.

 Like the Copeland and the NetFlows ranking rules, the Bachet ranking rule is *invariant* under the *codual* transform and by default works on the corresponding strict outranking digraph.
 The Bachet ranking rule is furthermore, like the Copeland rule, also *Condorcet consistent*, i.e. when the polarised strict outranking digraph models a crisp linear relation, its Bachet ranking result will be consistent with this linear outranking relation.

-Mind also that the Bachet sbit numbering system is a positional numeral system, implying that the Bachet ranking scores are essentially depending on the very ordering of the rows and columns of the outranking digraph's *relation* attribute.
-It is hence recommended to compute a first Bachet ranking result with the given order of the *actions* atribute and a second one with the reversed order.
+Mind also that the Bachet sbit numbering system is a positional numeral system, implying that the Bachet ranking scores are essentially depending on the very ordering of the rows and columns of the outranking digraph's *self.relation* attribute.
+It is hence recommended to compute a first Bachet ranking result with the given order of the *self.actions* atribute and a second one with the corresponding reversed order.
 The best qualified of both ranking results is eventually returned (see :numref:`optimisingBachet` Lines 6 and 22).
 The :py:class:`~linearOrders.BachetRanking` class provides therefore the *BestQualified* parameter set by default to *True*.

-When the ranking result remains however suspiciously uncorrelated with the given outranking digraph, as we may notice in our example :numref:`optimisingBachet` below, it is recommended to set the provided *randomized* parameter (default=0) to a positive integer *n*.
+When the ranking result remains however suspiciously uncorrelated with the given outranking digraph, as we may notice in our example :numref:`optimisingBachet`  Line 36 below , it is recommended to set the provided *randomized* parameter (default=0) to a positive integer *n*.
 In this case, *n* random orderings of the decision actions with their reversed versions will generated in order to compute multiple Bachet rankings.
-The best correlated ranking will eventually be returned (see below).
+The best correlated ranking will eventually be returned (see Lines 38 and 52 below).

 .. code-block:: pycon
    :caption: Optimising the Bachet ranking result